 Most of these principles and techniques are easy enough to adopt, but can take some practice to master.
 Scheduling lots of training is well worth the time, considering communication – not lack of medical expertise – is the main factor in both medical errors on one extreme, and superior client satisfaction on the other.

 Looking for more information on how communication, specifically with Limited-English Proficient patients affects health outcomes?
-Download our white paper on this topic by clicking the button below.
+Download our Definitive Guide to Interpreter Services in Healthcare.

 - Gracely, R. H. (1979).
 “Physicians expectations for pain relief.”
 Society for Neuroscience Abstracts 5: 609; also in Levine, J., N. Gordon, and H. Fields (1978).
 “The mechanism of placebo analgesia.”
 The Lancet 312(8091): 654–657.